Mousset earns Premier League’s super sub tag against Tottenham Hotspur | Goal.com

 His team returns to action on Sunday, facing Burnley at Turf Moor, while Spurs host Alex Iwobi’s Everton on Monday.

-Born to a Senegalese father and a French mother, the striker is eligible to represent Senegal at senior level despite featuring for the Europeans at U20 and U21 levels.
+Born to a Senegalese father and a French mother, the striker is eligible to represent Senegal at senior level despite featuring for the Europeans at U20 and U21 level.

 He has expressed his willingness to play for the Teranga Lions if called up by coach Aliou Cisse.